At a Glance

 In the western, central and eastern Bhutan you will mostly experience cold European-like weather.
 Winter lasts here from November to March.
 The Monsoon occurs between June and August when the temperature is normally between 8° and 21°C. October and November are arguably the best months, when the monsoon has passed and the skies are clear.
 The spring months of March, April and May are best for the flora, but it can be stormy as the monsoon builds up for July-September.

-Call us on to start planning your vacation to Gangtey Lodge or take a look at our itineraries to Gangtey
+Call us on to start planning your holiday to Gangtey Lodge or take a look at our itineraries to Bhutan

 Inspired from the traditional wood and stone farmhouses of Bhutan, Gangtey Lodge has been lovingly designed to incorporate every sense of style and comfort.
 Offering awe-inspiring views, the lodge is simply the definitive luxury rural retreat.